-- Turn the POWER/VOLUME CONTROL knob clockwise to turn the transceiver on. - 2.
-Turn the SQUELCH CONTROL knob fully counterclockwise.
+- Turn the POWER/VOLUME CONTROL knob clockwise to turn the transceiver on. - Turn the SQUELCH CONTROL knob fully counterclockwise.
 This state is known as "Squelch Off." - 3.
-Turn up the POWER/VOLUME CONTROL knob until the noise or audio from the speaker is at a comfortable level. - Select the desired operating band among the VHF Marine band, FRS band, MURS band, FM band, AM band, and AIR band by pressing the [BAND] key repetitively to switch between the bands. - Turn the squelch control fully to the left so audio is heard. - Press the [▲] or [▼] key to select a channel or frequency that has no signal being received (no one is transmitting on the channel)
+Turn up the POWER/VOLUME CONTROL knob until the noise or audio from the speaker is at a comfortable level. - Select the desired operating band among the VHF Marine band, FRS band, MURS band, FM band, AM band, and AIR band by pressing the [BAND] key repetitively to switch between the bands. - 5.
+Turn the squelch control fully to the left so audio is heard. - Press the [▲] or [▼] key to select a channel or frequency that has no signal being received (no one is transmitting on the channel)

 - 7. Slowly turn the SQUELCH CONTROL knob clockwise and stop immediately after the noise disappears.
 This condition is known as the "Squelch Threshold."
 If the knob is turned clockwise past this point, weak signals may not be received.
 No noise or no signal is heard until a signal is received that exceeds the squelch threshold.
-Sometimes, a slight adjustment of the squelch threshold is needed, as some channels have a higher noise level than others. - 8.
-Press the [SCAN] key momentarily; the HX471S will begin scanning toward a higher channel or frequency and will stop when it receives a signal strong enough to break through the squelch threshold.
-Press the [SCAN] key momentarily to channel the scanning.
-Refer to section 7.2 for programming channels into scan memory. - 9.
-Please refer to section 16 for VHF Marine and section 3 for FRS and MURS channel assignments. - 10.
+Sometimes, a slight adjustment of the squelch threshold is needed, as some channels have a higher noise level than others. - Press the [SCAN] key momentarily; the HX470S will begin scanning toward a higher channel or frequency and will stop when it receives a signal strong enough to break through the squelch threshold.
+Press the [SCAN] key momentarily to cannel the scanning. - Please refer to the section 7 "ADVANCED OPERATION ON THE MA-RINE BAND" for a complete listing of all USA, International and Canadian VHF Marine channels and their uses. - 10.
 If necessary, press the LAMP key to turn on the display illumination.
-The lamp automatically turns off in about 5 seconds.
+The lamp automatically turns off in about 5 seconds. - 11.
+To "lock" the channel so that it is not accidentally changed, hold down the LAMP key for about three seconds.
+This locks the [▲] and [▼] keys and all the front panel controls except the [H/L], PTT and LAMP keys.
+The "Ont" symbol will appear on the display to indicate that the keypad is locked.
+Hold down the LAMP key for about one second to unlock the keys.
+The "Ont" symbol will disappear from the display.